strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 The auto-rebalancing mechanism runs through a Finite State Machine (FSM) made by the following states:

-* **Idle**: Initial state with a new auto-rebalancing going to run because scaling down/up operations were requested.
+* **Idle**: Initial state with a new auto-rebalancing initiated when scaling down/up operations were requested.
 This is also the ending state after an auto-rebalancing completed successfully or failed.
 * **RebalanceOnScaleDown**: a rebalancing related to a scale down operation is running.
 * **RebalanceOnScaleUp**: a rebalancing related to a scale up operation is running.

 The FSM states' transitions are the following:

 * from **Idle** to:
   * **RebalanceOnScaleDown**: if a scale down operation was requested.
 This transition happens even if a scale up was requested at the same time but the rebalancing on scaling down has the precedence.
 The rebalancing on scale up is queued.
-They will run sequentially one after the other.
+They will run sequentially.
   * **RebalanceOnScaleUp**: if only a scale up operation was requested.
 There was no scale down operation requested.
 * from **RebalanceOnScaleDown** to:
   * **RebalanceOnScaleDown**: if a rebalancing on scale down is still running or another one was requested while the first one ended.